castrolem/personal-site/src/pages/posts/default-apps-2024.md

 since it looks like this would be a fun one to do 😅.

-Most of my choices are oriented on trying out the private first focused products; I've been through my phase of trying a specific app for everything, but nowadays I'm settling down on things that actually work and don't sell my data to others.
+Most of my choices are oriented on trying out the private first focused products; I've been through my phase of trying a specific app for everything, but nowadays, I'm settling down on things that actually work and don't sell my data to others.

 - 📧 Mail service: [Hey](https://www.hey.com)
 - 📬 Mail client: [Hey](https://www.hey.com) (iOS and the web on macOS)